bystam/bystam.github.io/_posts/2024-06-24-in-defence-of-orms.markdown

 But a lot of us actually DO make complex state transitions on singular data graphs.
 And some of us do use ORMs, and we are doing fine.

 Also, if you just hate all ORMs with a passion, then that's fine.
-Enjoy your `findPaymentsWithWithCustomerDataAndAccountInformationLastMonth` functions!
+Enjoy your `findPaymentsWithWithCustomerDataAndAccountInformationFromLastMonth` functions!